hmage/norm/README.md

 NORM = NOt Root (package) Manager
 ====

+You don't need root to install anything.

 ```
-norm install <package>
+norm install gcc
 ```

-Installs the package to $HOME/norm.
+Installs gcc to $HOME/norm by downloading source and compiling gcc and it's dependencies.